EU united on Ukraine, but won't offer fast-track membership

 “It’s also important to show a clear open door for EU membership for Ukraine, that the path is open for them to take and that we as a family of democratic nations would want them,” said Latvian Prime Minister Krisjanis Karins.
 “That’s very, very important for the Ukrainians right now as a very important signal.”

-Leaders’ talks will also focus on how to wean the bloc off its Russian energy dependency and bolster the region’s defense capabilities.
+Leaders’ talks also focused on how to wean the bloc off its Russian energy dependency and bolster the region’s defense capabilities.

-Possible new sanctions against Russia and its ally Belarus — including cutting all their banks from the SWIFT dominant system for global financial transactions — will also be on the table.
+Possible new sanctions against Russia and its ally Belarus — including cutting all their banks from the SWIFT dominant system for global financial transactions — were also on the table, according to an EU official who was not authorized to speak publicly.

 “The energy sector is the Kremlin’s main source of income, some 600 million euros a day,” Karins said.
 “If we were to stop the purchase of Russian energy, that would stop the funding of the Russian military machine.”